shxclone/intern-notes/Capstone Logs/tri-1-week-3-and-4.md

 * Have to transfer my proposal into the proposal template provided by SIT and get Francis to sign before submission

 ## Day 19 (25/09/25)
+* Started working on the Capstone proposal, to fill up the template provided by SIT

 ## Day 20 (26/09/25)